-When you're thinking about a new sofa, you'll want to check our sofa buying tips.
-While it is important to get a sofa in just the right color, it is just as important to get one that will last.
+When you're thinking about purchasing a new sofa, you'll want to check the sofa buying tips.
+While it is important to choose a sofa in just the right color, it is just as important to get one that will last.
 Inexpensive furniture can break, pop springs, and look out of shape within a year of constant use.
-Quality construction will offer years of enjoyment and has enough good "bones" to allow you to recover it periodically.
+Quality construction will offer years of enjoyment and has enough good "bones" to allow you to reupholster and update it periodically.

-First decide if you prefer the look of loose back cushions or attached.
+First, decide if you prefer the look of loose back cushions or attached back cushions.
 Loose cushions give you the option of turning the pillows as needed, while attached backs won't need fluffing or rearranging.
-Be sure to sit in the sofa you are considering.
+Be sure to sit on the sofa you are considering.
 Is it comfortable?
 Are the arms the right height for taking a nap or reading a book?

 How Many Cushions Do You Like on a Sofa?

 How many seat cushions would you like?
 One cushion offers a clean modern look while two or three are traditional.
 When you sit on the cushions, do they stay in place or do the corners flare-up?
 Are they attached to the frame with a clip to hold them down?

 What Style of Sofa Arm Do You Like?

 Select an arm style for your new sofa.
 You can choose from armless, traditional rolled arm, curved English arm, or a straight Parsons style.
 The rolled arm has a flat front panel and is often outlined in cording.
 English style is rounded at the front, with fabric formed into sunburst-type pleats.
 Straight arm sofas are most often seen in contemporary settings.

 Do You Want a Skirted Sofa or One With Bare Legs?